 email.value = "user@example.com"

-Invalid assignments raise Field.VerifyError, and the previous valid values stay unchanged.
+Invalid assignments raise Field.VerifyError, and the previous valid value stays unchanged.

 Model

-For structured documents, define annotated fields on a Model subclass and use Field(...) for options or additional validators.
+For structured documents, define fields on a Model subclass.
+Use Annotated[..., Field(...)] when you need defaults, required fields, or extra validators.

 from datetime import UTC, datetime